fprime-community/fprime-tutorial-math-component/docs/developing-deployments.md

 ## Summary

 In this section of the tutorial, you created a deployment.
 While at it, you filled out the projects instance and topology.
-These steps are what turn a bunch hard worked code into flightsoftware.
+These steps are what turn a bunch hard worked code into flight-software.
 Further more, you ran the software!

+## Congratulations

+You have completed your F' deployment!!!
+If you wish to stop here, you may!
+You can also rest assured knowing that the work you have done is referencable.
+In otherwords, you've written code in the same way that you will write code for actual space crafts.
+Except... actual spacecrafts will make extensive use of unit tests and error handling.
+Keep going in this tutorial to learn more about unit testing, error handling and just to practice using F' in general.

 **Next:** [Crafting Unit Tests 1](./writing-unit-tests-1.md)